apereo/cas/docs/cas-server-documentation/ticketing/Infinispan-Ticket-Registry.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-infinispan-ticket-registry" %}

-{% include casproperties.html modules="cas-server-support-infinispan-ticket-registry" %}
+{% include casproperties.html properties="cas.ticket.registry.infinispan" %}

 [Infinispan](http://infinispan.org/) is a distributed in-memory key/value data store with optional schema.
 It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols.